Right Opposition: Germany

-See Kommunistische Partei Deutschlands - Opposition.
 The Gruppe Arbeiterpolitik, founded by Heinrich Brandler, is effectively a successor organisation.

 Austria

-The Communist Opposition of Austria was established in late 1929 when the politburo of the official Communist Party of Austria expelled Willi Schlamm, A Reisinger, Joseph Klein and Richard Vovesny.
+The Communist Opposition of Austria was established in late 1929 when the politburo of the official Communist Party of Austria expelled Willi Schlamm, A. Reisinger, Joseph Klein, and Richard Vovesny.
 They had their own periodical, Der Neue Mahnruf until the Dolfuss dictatorship came to power in 1934.
 Jay Lovestone happened to be in Austria at the time of the anchluss in early March 1938 at the invitation of a group called Der Funke and was able to arrange eight fake passports for eight leaders of the Austrian opposition.
 They left Vienna on March 14, the day before Hitler arrived in the city.
 Schlamm later edited a paper for Austrian exiles in Prague, Weltbühne, then emigrated to the US.

 Czechoslovakia

-See Communist Party of Czechoslovakia (Opposition).

 Hungary

 An Opposition group was established in Hungary in 1932.
 At that time the Hungarian Communist Party was already an underground movement, and the opposition claimed about 10% of its membership.